decentralized-identity/waci-presentation-exchange/spec/spec.md

 Routing Keys are used to enable message routing to agents unable to provide a direct service endpoint.
-Routing is arranged by the message recipient and communicated in the Service Endpoint as detailed above.
+Routing is arranged by the message recipient and communicated by the `service` property as defined above.

-For each DID key reference present in the `routingKeys` list in order, take the encrypted message, wrap it in a forward message as detailed below, and encrypt to the DID key reference.
-The newly encrypted message becomes the message to transmit to the listed `serviceEndpoint` or encrypted to the next Key in the `routingKeys` list.
+Before preparing a routed message, the sender encrypts the message for the recipient.
+Then, for each routing key in the `routingKeys` array in order, take the encrypted message, wrap it in a forward message (see below), and encrypt the forward message to the routing key.
+The newly encrypted message becomes the message to transmit to the listed `serviceEndpoint` or encrypted to the next routing key in the `routingKeys` array.

 Forward message structure: